tiian/tiian.github.io/Quality_First.md

 The source code contains a huge number of trace messages that can be activated/deactivated selectively; tracing is the core capability to understand what's going wrong when something is not working as expected.

+### Testing

+Every documented use case is tested by one or more dedicated test cases.
+System testing is the largely preferred methodology to verify software correctness.

 ### Usability

 Every feature is double and triple checked at design time to look for the easier to use approach.
 Some complexity can not be avoided, but the effort to reduce useless complexity is constantly applied.